 Chocolate Milkshake Recipe

 Use these steps to make a milkshake using a blender:

 - Let the vanilla ice cream soften at room temperature until it is the consistency of soft-serve.
 In the meantime you can put the glass you'll be serving the milkshake in into the freezer to let it chill.

 - Add three generous scoops of ice cream to the blender, along with 2 ounces (1/4 cup) of whole milk.

-- Squirt in around 1/4 cup of chocolate syrup and add a teaspoon of pure vanilla extract.
+- Squirt in 1/4 cup of chocolate syrup and add a teaspoon of pure vanilla extract.

 - Blend until smooth and serve in the frosty glass.
-You can top the milkshake with whipped cream, sprinkles, a cherry, or whatever suits your fancy, or just enjoy it plain.
+You can top the milkshake with whipped cream, sprinkles, a cherry, or just enjoy it as-is.

 Milkshake Flavor Variations

 With these basic tips, you can have fun making different combinations:

 - For a chocolate malt, add 1/4 cup of malt powder to the recipe above.

 - For a cookies-and-cream milkshake, add two or three cookies of your choice instead of the chocolate syrup.

 - If you're looking to add a little kick to your basic vanilla milkshake, just blend in a little vanilla extract.